-The Group’s stable profitability and the successful positioning of the Björn Borg brand largely originate with the business model, which facilitates a geographical and product expansion with limited operational risk and capital investment.
+The Group’s stable profitability and the successful positioning of the Björn Borg brand largely originate from the business model, which facilitates a geographical and product expansion with limited operational risk and capital investment.

-Through the business model with a network of its own units and independent partners, Björn Borg can be involved in the key parts of the value chain and develop the brand internationally with a compact organization and limited financial investment and risks.
-The business model is relatively capital efficient, since the external licensees and distributors in the network are responsible for marketing, including investments and inventory in their markets.
+Through the business model with a network of its own units and independent partners, Björn Borg is able with a relatively small organization and with limited financial investments and risks, to be involved in key links of the value chain and develop the brand internationally.
+The part of the business model which relies on external partners is relatively capital efficient for the company since the external licensees and distributors in the network are responsible for marketing, including investments and inventory in their respective markets.
 This model, which combines in-house operations with independent partners, generates substantial consumer sales with limited risk and investment for Björn Borg.